MrScripty/Studio-Whip/rust/documentation/modules.md

 ---

 ## Project Overview
 `rusty_whip` is a Vulkan-based graphics application evolving into a 2D/3D content creation tool.
-After completing the plan, it features:
+As of March 13, 2025, it features:
 - A 600x300 resizable window with a `21292a` background.
 - Depth-sorted 2D GUI elements (background: 0.0, triangle: 1.0, square: 2.0) in pixel coordinates via orthographic projection.
 - Dynamic resizing: Background fills the window using `on_window_resize_scale`, elements (triangle, square) move proportionately using `on_window_resize_move` (e.g., triangle at center, square in top-left quadrant) while maintaining fixed sizes (e.g., 50x50 pixels).
 - Flow: `main.rs` sets up `VulkanContext` and `Scene`, `window_handler.rs` handles events (including resizing), `vulkan_setup.rs` initializes Vulkan, and `render_engine.rs` renders depth-sorted objects with updated uniforms.
+- New Structure: Organized under `gui_framework/` with subdirectories (`rendering/`, `context/`, etc.), each with a `mod.rs` for explicit module definition.

 This foundation supports future 3D viewports and advanced GUI features, targeting Linux and Windows with unofficial compiling for Mac and BSD.
+The next planned step is splitting `render_engine.rs` into smaller modules within `rendering/`.